DjangoReinhard/JCNCScreen/README.md

   variable from DISPLAY section.
   Change it to JCNCScreen and you're done.

-  Inifile should look like this:
+  DISPLAY section of inifile should look like this:
   ```
   [DISPLAY]
   #DISPLAY = axis